 Public Posts from ALA Connect

-- Do you agree to the adoption of the attached ACRL Legislative Agenda for 2014?
+- Do you approve of the attached ACRL Statement on the Deferred Action for Childhood Arrivals (DACA)?

 ACRL Bylaws article IX section 1 states the Board of Directors shall consist of the officers of the Association, the chair of the Budget & Finance Committee, the ACRL councilor, and eight elected directors-at-large.
 The ACRL executive director shall be an ex-officio member without vote.